 Kingdom of Flesh and Fire was a steamy read.
 It had everything you could ever ask for in a book; enemies to lovers romance, hot sexy scenes and a plot that was intriguing and went with the romance versus being lost in it.

 While it’s been a while since I’ve read From Blood and Ash I never felt lost.
 Armentrout does a great job of reviewing what happened last book without info-dumping it.
 It picks up right where for first book ended, that non-marriage proposal Cas just dropped on Poppy.
 The pacing of the book was the same as the first book.
 The plot was slow moving but that just left open the possibility of character development and the development of what was going on between Poppy and Cas.

 Poppy is still fierce, brave and a tad naive at times.
 She’s got no romantic experience which leads to her questioning how she feels or what she’s thinking Cas might feel.
 Like we as readers know what’s going on with them but neither of them are the best at communicating their feelings.
-Luckily this was not the main plot of their romance so for those who get frustrated with the miscommunication trope (plot line?) will be happy with the quick resolution.
+Luckily this was not the main plot of their romance.
+Those who get frustrated with the miscommunication trope will be happy with the quick resolution.

 Behind the romance we’ve got the Atlantians versus the Blessed.
-We actually get to meet more Atlantians and see how they actually live and survive versus everything Poppy has been told growing up with the Blessed.
-We get some bombs dropped, shocking revelations and a shroud of mystery not answered until the very end.
+We actually get to meet more Atlantians and see how they actually live and survive.
+We get some bombs dropped along with a couple shocking revelations and some mysteries not answered until the very end.

 Armentrout sure loves her cliffhangers though, abruptly leaving us once again dying for the third book.
-While we get one major question semi-answered there are so many more that need to be answered.
+While we get one major question semi-answered, there are so many more questions that arise.
 I’m interested to see how it’s all going to be wrapped up in the third book which I wish I could dive into immediately.
 I just need more steamy scenes between Cas and Poppy and to know how Kieran is going to fit into all of this.